Freedom High School Counseling Department

 How do I know if my student will be retained or promoted?

-A student must have a minimum of six (6) credits to be a Sophomore (Grade 10), a minimum of eleven (11) credits to be a Junior (Grade 11), and a minimum of sixteen (16) credits to be a Senior (Grade 12).
+A student must have a minimum of 6 credits to be a Sophomore (grade 10), a minimum of 11 credits to be a Junior (grade 11), and a minimum of 16 credits to be a Senior (grade 12).
 For information on what constitutes a Standard Unit of Credit, consult the Graduation Requirements.

 How do I know if my student will need to attend summer school?